Council tax is paid to your local district, borough or city council. Many allow you to pay your bill or view your account details online.

 Fire and police elements of council tax

+We're not responsible for the police authority or fire service and have no influence on their priorities.
 If your query relates to the fire or police element of your council tax bill, you should contact the relevant authority: